 For extra protection, you could set up another bait and trap to lure the ants in your backyard.
 If you find your infestation is persistent, you could have a larger problem at bay.
 Use a sticky bait trap like Tanglefoot around a tree in your backyard.

 Follow the installation instructions, and watch the ants get to work!
-You can purchase Tanglefoot for $11.99 on Amazon.
+You can purchase Tanglefoot on Amazon for less than $15.

 This post may contain Amazon affiliate links.
 Please read our disclosure for more information.

 Not sure why your hummingbird feeder has ants?
 Print off the checklist below to remember what could be causing your ant infestation.

 If you’re still not sure where the ant infestation is coming from, call Pest Brigade to speak with one of our partners.
 You cold have a larger ant nest hiding somewhere in or around your home that may need more attention!